MaliciousSHA1/MaliciousSHA1.github.io/index.md

 <hr />
 </nav>

+_**TL;DR**: If the four 32-bit constants of SHA-1 can be modified, then exploitable collisions can be constructed.
+No need to panic, this doesn't affect the original SHA-1.
+However, vendors and customers of products with custom cryptography will be interested._

 ## Summary

 This is the webpage of the Malicious SHA-1 project, a research project that demonstrates how the security of the SHA-1 hashing standard can be **fully compromised** if one slightly tweaks some of the predefined constants in the SHA-1 algorithm.
-That is, we show that applications using "custom" versions of SHA-1 may include backdoors exploitable by the application designers (and only them).
+That is, we show that systems using "custom" versions of SHA-1 may include backdoors exploitable by the designers.
-Such "custom" versions are typically found in proprietary systems as a way to personalize the cryptography for a given customer, while retaining the security guarantees of the original algorithm.
+Such custom versions of cryptographic standards are typically found in proprietary systems as a way to personalize the cryptography for a given customer, while retaining the security guarantees of the original algorithm.

 The colliding messages constructed can be valid archives files (RAR or 7zip) such that the content of the two archives can be fully controlled.